manoshreecs/manoshreecs/README.md

 # Hi there 👋, I'm Manoshree C

-## 💻 Frontend Developer
+## 💻 Aspiring Full Stack Developer

-I am an engineering student at **Anna University** passionate about creating beautiful and functional web applications.
+I am an engineering student at **Anna University** passionate about building complete web applications from front-end to back-end.
-I create clean, responsive designs that are user-friendly, accessible, and efficient.

----

-## 📚 Skills in Progress
-- 🚀 Currently learning **Data Structures and Algorithms** with Python
-- 📘 Building strong knowledge in Computer Networks, Operating Systems, Database Management Systems
-- 🛠️ Working on projects using **HTML**, **CSS**, and **JavaScript**
+I enjoy creating **clean, responsive, and user-friendly designs**, while also working with server-side logic, databases, and APIs to build **full-featured, efficient web applications**.

 ---